TimothyByrd/KeePassNetStandard/README.md

 # KeePassNetStandard

-A port of the KeePassLib code of [KeePass](https://keepass.info) (v2.48.1) to .Net Standard.
+A port of the KeePassLib code of [KeePass](https://keepass.info) (v2.49) to .Net Standard.

-Tags for previous ports: v2.47, v2.48
+Tags for previous versions of the port: v2.47, v2.48, v2.48.1

 #### Table of contents
 [Why?](#h01)<br>